Smithsonian Folkways Recordings

 El Fanático De la Música Norteña

-Profile of Chris Strachwitz, the founder of Arhoolie Records in El Cerrito, California, and his early love of Mexican border music.
-The interview provides an overview of Chris’s work with iconic Mexican musicians, such as Flaco Jimenez and Lydia Mendoza.
-I conducted research on the history of Arhoolie Records, Chris Strachwitz, as well as his “Frontera” collection.
-I also sourced archival photos and footage from Arhoolie Records and Les Blank Films.
 This video was shared to Smithsonian Folkways social media and Arhoolie Records’ social media in celebration of Chris’s 91st birthday.
-It highlights the joint effort of Arhoolie Foundation and Smithsonian Folkways to share Chris’s recordings and vast musical archive with a wide audience.
+It supports the joint effort of Arhoolie Foundation and Smithsonian Folkways to share Chris’s recordings and vast musical archive with a wide audience.

 Smithsonian Folklife Magazine